achchala/intelliMed/README.md

 ### PointClickCare AI Hackathon Project

-AI-powered chatbot leveraging language models to simplify the extraction of data from Electronic Health Record (EHR) databases and provide critical insights, streamlining the interaction between health professionals and EHR
+AI-powered chatbot leveraging language models and the LangChain Python library to simplify the extraction of data from Electronic Health Record (EHR) databases and provide critical insights.
+This aims to streamline the interaction between health professionals and electronic health records, and make data access more robust.

 ### Next Steps!